Child Development Special Section on Specificity and Commonality: Sociocultural Generalizability in Social-Emotional Development

 We seek submissions that make novel contributions to the understanding of specificity and commonality in child social-emotional development and generalizability in findings pertaining to child social-emotional development research.
 We are open to different theoretical and methodological approaches, statistical analyses, and research populations to illustrate the specificity and commonality principles in child social-emotional development.
 Studies may include comparisons across individuals, cultures, or nations, show the adaptation of psychological interventions across communities, populations, or contexts, and/or adopt multidisciplinary perspectives and methodological advancements to create new insights into the specificity and commonality of social-emotional development.

-Authors who plan to submit a manuscript for the special section are asked to submit a letter of intent by March 1st, 2020, that includes (1) tentative title, (2) brief description (500 words or less) of the proposed submission; (3) brief explanation (100 words or less) of how the proposed submission makes a unique contribution to the specificity and/or commonality principles in social-emotional development; (4) names and affiliations of all anticipated authors; and (5) contact information for the corresponding author.
+Authors who plan to submit a manuscript for the special section are asked to submit a letter of intent by March 1st, 2020, that includes a (1) tentative title, (2) brief description (500 words or less, excluding references) of the proposed submission; (3) brief explanation (100 words or less) of how the proposed submission makes a unique contribution to the specificity and/or commonality principles in social-emotional development; (4) names and affiliations of all anticipated authors; and (5) contact information for the corresponding author.
+Authors may include up to 2 tables or figures in their letter of intent.
 The guest editors will review letters of intent for fit with the section and work to provide the broadest representation of high-quality papers.

 Letters of intent should be sent electronically as Word documents to email@example.com.
 In the accompanying e-mail, please include “Special Section on Generalizability in Social-Emotional Development” in the subject line.
 Following a review of received letters (roughly 1 month), potential contributors will be contacted to submit full manuscripts that will be due by August 1st, 2020.
 In general, individual manuscripts should aim to be 25-30 pages in length, inclusive of everything (body text, references, tables/figures, etc.), but extensive use of web supplements is strongly encouraged.
 Complete manuscripts will be subjected to full peer review, to be conducted via Child Development's submission site.